Lloyd’s “Street Love” is a college playa’s bible!

-‘Certified’ is smooth as s–t!
+“Certified” is smooth as s–t!
 This is the song that made me feel confident that a girl was gonna text me back after I got her number in the club when I was in college.

-Every line Lloyd spits on “Certified” is exact: “I love how you twerk,” “I love how you sweat,” “I love how your weave got a mind of its own,” etc, etc… In my opinion, what he’s saying on this song is on some pimp s**t, but some real COOL pimp s**t.
+Every line Lloyd spits in “Certified” is exact: “I love how you twerk,” “I love how you sweat,” “I love how your weave got a mind of its own,” etc, etc… In my opinion, what he says in this song is on some pimp s**t, but some real cool pimp s**t.

-I think it’s genius how it almost sounds like LLoyd is singing in a group on this song; this allows him to show the listener several different sides of his horniness.
+I think it’s genius how it sounds like Lloyd is singing in a group on this song; this allows him to show the listener several different sides of his horniness.

 4. ONE FOR ME